Read This First

 Prompt 1: What is epistemic updating?

-The central claim is this: Epistemic updating refers to the process of revising one’s beliefs or knowledge in light of new evidence or information.
+In plain terms: Epistemic updating refers to the process of revising one’s beliefs or knowledge in light of new evidence or information.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Epistemic Updating tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.